 The War's impact on the retail centers and malls segment - In view of the impact of the War on the business of some of the tenants in the Company's malls, the Company decided to grant a 30% discount on the rent for October 2023, and a 15% discount on the rent for November 2023, or to charge rent according to a percentage of store sales as set forth in the contract, whichever is higher (the "Relief Plan").
 The Relief Plan is subject to conditions, including a decrease of at least 15% in tenant store sales in October 2023 compared with October 2022.
 In addition, the rent and management fees for November 2023 will be paid in four equal installments in January-April 20249.
 The relief totaled approx. NIS 35 million which was given for Q4/2023.
-The Report Period saw a year-over-year increase in the store revenues reported by the tenants in the Group's malls.
+In the Report Period, the store revenues reported by the tenants in the Group's malls increased year-over-year.
 For further details, see Section 2.9 below.